dbpedia/MissingBot/README.md

 $ mvn package
 ```

-The executable .jar is located in target/ directory.
+The executable .jar is located in the target/ directory.

 ## Configuration
 Go to the directory where your executable .jar is located.